 5.5 Our Clients

 This section is where you can store information of your clients.
-These are typically examples of clients that fit your sales prospect profiles, clients who provide good case studies, testimonials, channel partners or strategic accounts.
+These are typically examples of clients/buyers that fit your sales prospect profiles, common pain points, clients who provide good case studies, testimonials, channel partners or strategic accounts.

 5.6 Sales Process